• Home

 • Intense abdominal pain and cramps, especially after eating

-• Join and eye pain
+• Joint and eye pain

 • Chills and occasionally fevers